luizaleblanc/luizaleblanc/README.md

 ## About Me
 - Passionate about programming, technology, and building impactful projects
 - Graduated in Full-Stack Engineering
+- Studying Systems Analysis and Development (expected graduation in 2026)
 - Looking to collaborate with a big international company
 - Fun fact: In my free time, I like to play electric guitar and sing
 - Pronouns: she/her